tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ### Stage One: Pilot Project, 2016 - 2017 {-}

-Between the project's start in 2016 and the publication of this report in early 2019, there have been several "stages" of work.
-The first might be described as the "Pilot Project" and it included many stages of its own: the formation of the project team; a  review of gentrification and displacement literature; consultation with experts on demographic and real estate data; the development of a preliminary model and results; testing the veracity of these results by comparing them with community members' lived experiences at "ground-truthing" workshops; and the periodic sharing of progress updates with the EAG.
-The Pilot Project ended in January 2017 with a presentation to a group of COO stakeholders that included EAG members as well as members of the program's system change committee and staff from some of COO's place-based partner organizations.
+Between the project’s start in 2016 and the publication of this report in early 2019, there have been several “stages” of work.
+The first might be described as the “Pilot Project” and it included many stages of its own: the formation of the project team; a review of gentrification and displacement literature; consultation with experts on demographic and real estate data; the development of a preliminary model and results; testing the veracity of these results by comparing them with community members’ lived experiences at “ground-truthing” workshops; and the periodic sharing of progress updates with the EAG.

+The ground-truthing workshops, led by Puget Sound Sage, asked members of the three COO communities to describe their experiences of neighborhood change and compare them to the description provided by the Neighborhood Change Typology model.^[This was an earlier version of the model that used a different set of indicators from those used in the model presented in the Results section of this report.]
+The information shared by workshop participants strongly suggested that the model under-represented the degree of gentrification and potential displacement risk in the COO community neighborhoods, particularly in White Center.

-This presentation at the end of the Pilot turned out to be a critically important milestone for the project.
+The Pilot Project ended in January 2017 with a presentation to a group of COO stakeholders that included EAG members as well as members of the program’s system change committee and staff from some of COO’s place-based partner organizations.
+This presentation turned out to be a critically important milestone for the project.
 The results of the Neighborhood Change Typology method suggested that some parts of Seattle’s Rainier Valley neighborhood and the cities of Seatac and Tukwila^[These two cities were treated as a single place-based “community” in the COO program] were at-risk for gentrification (and displacement) and that the unincorporated community of White Center was not.
-These findings did not match the lived experience of many of the members of those three communities who had shared examples of on-going gentrification and displacement in the "ground-truthing" workshops.
-But in the case of White Center the findings were more than just an inaccurate characterization; as staff from the White Center Community Development Association (WC CDA) explained, these results had the potential to be “weaponized” by opponents of affordable housing and other equitable community development efforts.
-These staff offered to work with the project team to troubleshoot the model and look for opportunities to improve it but they also requested that the publication of the preliminary results wait until this follow-up work could be completed.
+These findings did not match the lived experience of many of the members of those three communities who had shared examples of on-going gentrification and displacement in the “ground-truthing” workshops.
+Inaccurate characterizations of communities can negatively impact marginalized communities by undermining their efforts to advocate for public resources and to hold policy makers accountable for addressing disparities.
+In the case of White Center, these inaccurate preliminary results also had the potential to be “weaponized” by opponents of affordable housing and other equitable community development efforts.
+Because of these implications, the project team requested additional time and funding to troubleshoot the model and gather data that better reflects the lived experiences of the community members through directly; this additional work was conducted in collaboration with the WCCDA.

 ### Stage Two: Hiatus, 2017 - 2018 {-}